 - After approval by Graduate Fellowships and Financial Services, the application is forwarded to the Financial Aid and Scholarships office for verification and final approval.
 Once approved, you will receive an approval notification from Financial Aid and Scholarships.

-- Once approved, you notify your On-Campus employer or if an Off-Campus employer print out the referral form for the employer to initiate the formal hiring process.
+- Once approved, you notify your On-Campus employer or Off-Campus employer to retrieve your work study referral form from the Work Study Employer’s website to initiate the formal hiring process.